ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

   ```
   > **Note** 1: In [jwt.io](https://jwt.io), you can decode and verify the `JWT` access token
   >
-  > **Note** 2: We are running a alpine/curl Docker container and joining it to the docker-compose network.
+  > **Note** 2: We are running a alpine/curl Docker container and joining it to the project Docker network.
 By informing `"keycloak:8080"` host/port we won't have the error complaining about an invalid token due to an invalid token issuer.

 - Test [using cURL](#test-using-curl) or [using Swagger](#test-using-swagger) as explained above